s-rigaud/blablamiage/README.md

 The project was built using PHP 7.2.30 and Symfony 4.2.

-To get the best out of the project I sujest you to search for a trip from Nantes to Rennes the 12/06/2020.
+To get the best out of the project I suggest you to search for a trip from Nantes to Rennes the 12/06/2020.

 ## To launch the project

 ### Update your project dependencies

-step into this directory using a command prompt
+Step into this directory using a command prompt

 run `composer install`